 We advertise all trips at the official rates agreed with the boat operators.
 If you are offered the same trip on the same liveaboard at a lower price, tell us!
 We promise to get you the best trip at the best possible price!

 With our many years of experience, booking with Sunrise Divers is quick and easy.
 Got a question?
 We'll answer!
 Need to talk?
 Call us!
 Online credit card payment with no fees is possible for most trips.
 We know the boats and the area better than anyone.
 See you here!

 Thailand, Myanmar & Indonesia's Best Diving Locations

-The Thailand liveaboard high season is from October to May.
-All liveaboard schedules are online for the coming season from mid October 2018 up to May 2019.
-Our Phuket dive center is also open during low season for day trips and PADI courses.
+The Thailand diving high season is from October to May.
+Many Thailand liveaboard schedules are online for the season 2023 - 2024.
+Our Phuket dive center is also open during low season for day trips and Diving Courses.
 Start planning your dive trip now!
-Liveaboard diving in Thailand is as popular as ever - early booking is highly recommended, especially for the more popular boats, though you can sometimes find last minute trips.
+Liveaboard Diving in Thailand is as popular as ever - early booking is highly recommended, especially for the more popular boats, though you can sometimes find last minute trips.
 There are also several boats with trips into the remote Mergui Archipelago in Burma (Myanmar).

 Thailand Liveaboard Locations